Keep in touch with the Bama Theatre

-Construction began on the Bama Theatre in 1937 and was completed in 1938.
+Opening Construction began on the Bama Theatre in 1937 and was completed in 1938.
 Prior to this time, City Hall occupied the location at the corner of Greensboro Avenue and Sixth Street.
 Three theatres were also present in downtown Tuscaloosa: the Ritz (also on Greensboro), the Diamond and the former Bama Theatre which was renamed Druid after the construction of the present Bama Theatre (University Blvd. adjacent to what is now the RBC Bank Building).
 Funds from the Public Works Administration, a depression era program enacted to both increase employment and benefit the community, were used for the project which included both a theatre/municipal auditorium and city hall, all under one roof.
 Including funds from the PWA and those contributed by the city, the complex cost $200,000 to complete.
 In addition to the city offices, three retail spaces were also included in the building.
 The new complex was the first public building in the city complete with a true air conditioning system.
 It regulated the temperature and humidity plus filtered the air.
 The grand opening took place on April 12, 1938 and was preceded by a parade including Disney characters and The University of Alabama’s Million Dollar Band.
-Million Dollar Baby, starring Cary Grant and Katherine Hepburn, was screened at the gala, accompanied by animated features.
+"Bringing Up Baby", starring Cary Grant and Katherine Hepburn, was screened at the gala, accompanied by animated features.
 The facility is listed on the National Register of Historic Places.

 The complex was designed by architect David O. Whilldin and demonstrates a design of simplicity vs. exotic.
 A Pennsylvania native, Whilldin designed many noteworthy buildings in Tuscaloosa and throughout Alabama.
 Additional designs include those for First National Bank of Tuscaloosa (present day RBC Bank), Tuscaloosa High School (Tuscaloosa City Board of Education), various elementary and high schools and Birmingham’s Legion Field.
 The exterior and administrative offices of the Bama Theatre/City Hall complex can be described as PWA Moderne.
 The exterior of the building is consistent with this line of design with its horizontal emphasis and simplification of details.
 Whilldin utilized elements found in Roman architecture such as tondos, faux tapestries, the carved eagle over the City Hall entrance and the rounded façade above the Bama entrance, but in a simple form.
 The rounded façade consists of limestone and the panels between the windows are granite, both layered on a brick veneer.
 The portion of the building holding administrative offices includes of lobby of marble with a deco style metal stair rail.
 The solid construction of the building lead to its classification as a Fallout Shelter.